 Oh No!
 Fanedit.info is down!
 What do I do now?

-First, don’t post fanedit.info updates in the forums.
-Second, don’t PM a fanedit.org administrator about fanedit.info.
+First, don’t post Fanedit.info updates in the forums.
+Second, don’t PM a Fanedit.org administrator about Fanedit.info.
 It’s not our site and not our responsibility.
 Sometimes it goes down as sites tend to do.
 Wait awhile and then try again.
-If you are in a hurry to find an edit send a Private Message to the editor to ask for the links.
-If no response, go to the Trades and Requests forum.
+If you are in a hurry to find an edit send a Conversation to the editor to ask for the links.
+If you don’t get a response, go to the Trades and Requests forum.

 There’s a fanedit I want but can’t find.
 What should I do?